János Esterházy: Minority rights

-Involvement in the anti-semitic policy
+Involvement in the antisemitic policy

 Esterházy as a member of Slovak Diet voted for several anti-democratic laws including antisemitic laws leading to the Jewish tragedy.
 He not only agreed with the measures against Jews but also supported them actively by his presentations.
 In his parliamentary speeches, he repeatedly declared support for antisemitic policy of government.
 On 28 November 1939, when he discussed Hungarian minority rights, he commented also the first trials for "aryanisation" of Jewish property.
 He did not criticize the fact that the government nominated commissars to manage Jewish companies but the low number of Hungarians who were allowed to participate.
 He also declared that three such commissars were nominated thanks to his repeated intervention.

 In the spring 1940, the assembly discussed the first "Aryanization" law.
 The law was finally adopted on 25 April 1940, in Esterházy's presence and without any objections or amendments to the text from his side.
 The law restricted the foundation of new companies by Jews, restricted their ability to dispose of their own property and allowed authorities to close their companies or to sell them to "qualified Christian prospects".

 In June 1940, Germany ordered changes in the Slovak government which strengthened the position of radicals and accelerated the solution of the "Jewish issue".
 On 3 September 1940, Esterházy voted for the constitutional act which entitled the government to "take every measures necessary for the exclusion of the Jews from the Slovak economic and social life and to transfer the property of the Jews into the ownership of the Christians".

 Shortly after adoption of this law, several antisemitic regulations were issued during the same month.
 Jews lost the right to drive motor vehicles, they handed over their passports (and lost their last chance to emigrate) and the government created a central organization for all Jews (Ústredňa Židov).
 Until 16 September Jews had to deliver an inventory of their property.
 Also in this situation, Esterázy publicly agreed with government antisemitic policy and attacked Jews in the assembly.
 In his speech from 8 October 1940, he welcomed the special categorization of Jews during the incoming census and declared that "Hungarian salesmen over decades and centuries were suffering as much from Jews and Jewish frauds as the Slovak were".
 On the other hand, he protested against harming Hungarians under the cover of "the legitimate fight against Jews".
 He also positively evaluated "real and fast measures" against Jews to retire them from the economic life.